Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Many dog owners that are trying to feed their canine healthier foods choose either freeze-dried foods or dehydrated foods.
+Many dog owners who are trying to feed their canines healthier foods choose either freeze-dried foods or dehydrated foods.
 On the shelf, both of these foods can look reasonably similar.
-However, they are actually quite different.
+However, they are quite different.

 Luckily, the differences aren’t all that complicated to understand or explain.
 Let’s take a quick look at the differences between these foods, as well as which option you should choose.